NoeticEidos/NoeticEidosProject/README.md

 We have managed to pull back the FR geometry & spectral information, keeping high ranked and stable Jacobians (By limiting domain to the relevant subspace & dimension)
 We have shown that semantic convergence behaves better under contextual pullback metric rather than the default Euclidean norm distance:
+Also view heatmaps of pairwise distances in euclidean vs. fisher rao norm.
+Structure is clearly emerging in some layers with the pulled back metric, but it still remains unformalized clearly for the time being.
 Example:
 Words: red vs blue
 Prompt tokens: >The red warning light blinked rapidly.
 Blue whales are endangered.Red is often associated with danger.
 On the other hand, blue can represent tranquility.Red means stop.
 Blue means go.